mrcrypster/datachild/articles/fulltext-search-sphinx-clickhouse.md

 indexer txt --rotate
 ```
 * `indexer` - Sphinx indexer utility,
-* `txt` - name of our index (defined previously in config),
+* `txt` - the name of our index (defined previously in config),
-* `--rotate` - will ask running Sphinx process to use new index once its ready.
+* `--rotate` - will ask the running Sphinx process to use the new index once it's ready.

-At this point we're able to query Sphinx:
+At this point, we're able to query Sphinx:

 ```
 mysql -P 9306 -h 127.0.0.1 -e "select uuid from txt where match('test')"